muthualagappanm/pic18f47q10-hello-world/README.md

 ## Objective
 -----

 >In this project, an LED (Light Emitting Diode) is turned on by the PIC18F47Q10 microcontroller >using the Curiosity nano (Q10) development board platform.
-This is a great starting point for getting your Curiosity nano board running.
+This is a great starting point for getting your Curiosity nano board running. editing

 ## Procedure
 -----